 - In 2020, the e-commerce giant generated about $80.5 billion in third-party seller services, accounting for a nearly 50% increase over 2019.

-In this page, we will look in details Amazon third party seller statistics and the percentage of Amazon sales that are made by third party sellers, as well as the growth in Amazon third party seller sales.
+In this page, we will look in detail at Amazon third party seller statistics and the percentage of Amazon sales that are made by third party sellers, as well as the growth in Amazon third party seller sales.

-This number has been growing steadily over the years, as more and more people and businesses realize the benefits of selling on Amazon.
+This figure has progressively increased over the years as more and more consumers and businesses see the advantages of selling on Amazon.

 There are a number of reasons why selling on Amazon is attractive to businesses.